nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. to serialize everything that needs to be saved
 2. to restore everything that was originally saved

+These functions are present as methods in most of the classes we want to save.

 The format of the savefile is JSON.

 We namely save four large components: